MEMBERS AND FRIENDS

 - Clean rust lines on outside of ship from water draining down - Port side turret and stairways.
 (Please use Terry Cloth)!
 (May need to be prepared and painted again)?

-- Prepare and Paint (or treat) all four lifeboat cradles – (installed within the last three years)
+- Prepare and Paint (or treat with CWF) all four lifeboat cradles – (installed within the last three years)

 - Prepare and Paint Pipe coming out of black kerosene tank on aft deck before deck is washed or painted.